Beyond the Eastern Bloc: The Best of Moldovan Film

 Since the collapse of the Soviet Union and Moldova’s subsequent independence in 1991, the country’s national film industry has been somewhat diminished.
 Even during the heyday of its most recognised studio ‘Moldova-Film’, Moldova tended to only produce twelve feature films a year.
 Directors such as Emil Loteanua took their talents to more prosperous regions of the Eastern Bloc in order to ensure more funding, creativity, and audience figures.
-Sandwiched between Romania and Ukraine, Moldova is one of the poorest countries in Europe, which obviously leads to a lack of funding for a cinematic output.
-Nevertheless some filmmakers have managed to make films about Moldova and have developed co-productions which highlight the unique qualities of this Eastern European country, and celebrate its culture, history and people.
+Sandwiched between Romania and Ukraine, Moldova is one of the economically poorest countries in Europe, which can obviously lead to a lack of funding for cinematic outputs.
+Nevertheless, some filmmakers have managed to make films about Moldova and have developed co-productions which highlight the unique qualities of this Eastern European country and celebrate its culture, history and people.

-Writer and director Emil Loteanua is so beloved in his native Moldova that he and his works have been depicted on a number of the country's stamps.
+Writer and director Emil Loteanua is one of the most beloved figures in cinema within his native country of Moldova.
+This can be seen through the number of ways in which his works have been depicted within the public sphere, for example on a number of the country's stamps.
 Lautarii (Fiddlers) is one such postal effigy.
-The film focuses on Toma Alistair (Sergei Lunkevich) a quick fingered Romaniviolinist.
-With his famed band of travelling troubadours he scours the high courts and royal palaces of Europe's elite in the hopes of being reunited with his lost love Leanaca (Galina Vodnyatskaya).
+The film focuses on Toma Alistair (Sergei Lunkevich) a quick fingered Romanian violinist.
+With his famed band of travelling troubadours he scours the high courts and royal palaces of Europe's elite in the hopes of being reunited with his lost love, Leanaca (Galina Vodnyatskaya).
 The film itself is a homage to Moldova and Romania's rich and vibrant cultural heritage which has been historically intertwined.
-Indeed two thirds of Moldovans are of Romanian descent and their languages are nearly identical.
+Indeed, two thirds of Moldovans are of Romanian descent and their languages share countless similarities.
 Ultimately, a wonderful foot stomping score from Eugen Doga, and Loteanu's melodramatic flourishes, make it difficult to resist this Soviet classic.

 Queen of the Gypsies (1976)